pookatv/InitfsTools/README.md

 ## TODO (strikethrough lines have been fixed and included in the next update):
 - Revert the InitFs file automatically after reverting the AC patcher
 - ~~Fix console overlay not properly appearing in newer 2022+ games (Console Injector)~~
-- Fix unlock all commands logic for newer 2022+ games such as NFS Unbound and DAI (Console Injector)
+- Fix unlock all commands logic for newer 2022+ games such as NFS Unbound and DAV (Console Injector)
 - ~~Fix command output handling for some games (Console Injector)~~
 - Fix compatibility with ReShade when using proxy mode (Console Injector)
+- Fix an issue where the same commands may appear twice on the console overlay (Console Injector)
 - Add eventual support for Emulators/Consoles?
 (Console Injector)
 - Fix Dingo mode logic as it's incorrect and needs proper polishing (Type Extractor)
 - Implement PGA Tour support (Type Extractor)